jengjeng/service-ethereum-erc20/README.md

 This is a generic service to interact with any ERC20 compliant token using [MESG Core](https://github.com/mesg-foundation/core).

-You need to download this repository and update the file `config.json`.
+You need to download this repository and update the file `config.json` to set the ERC20 config you need.

 ## Download